OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ## Introduction

-Specifications for XML and XML schemas include multiple security flaws.
-At the same time, these specifications provide the tools required to protect XML applications.
-Even though we use XML schemas to define the security of XML documents, they can be used to perform a variety of attacks: file retrieval, server side request forgery, port scanning, or brute forcing.
-This cheat sheet exposes how to exploit the different possibilities in libraries and software divided in two sections:
+While the specifications for XML and XML schemas provide you with the tools needed to protect XML applications, they also include multiple security flaws.
+They can be exploited to perform multiple types of attacks, including file retrieval, server side request forgery, port scanning, and brute forcing.
+This cheat sheet will make you aware of how attackers can exploit the different possibilities in XML used in libraries and software using two possible attack surfaces:

-- **Malformed XML Documents**: vulnerabilities using not well formed documents.
+- **Malformed XML Documents**: Exploiting vulnerablities that occur when applications encounte XML documents that are not well-formed.
-- **Invalid XML Documents**: vulnerabilities using documents that do not have the expected structure.
+- **Invalid XML Documents**: Exploiting vulnerabilities that occur when  documents that do not have the expected structure.

-## Malformed XML Documents
+## Dealing with malformed XML documents

+### Definition of a malformed XML document

-The W3C XML specification defines a set of principles that XML documents must follow to be considered well formed.
-When a document violates any of these principles, it must be considered a fatal error and the data it contains is considered malformed.
-Multiple tactics will cause a malformed document: removing an ending tag, rearranging the order of elements into a nonsensical structure, introducing forbidden characters, and so on.
-The XML parser should stop execution once detecting a fatal error.
-The document should not undergo any additional processing, and the application should display an error message.
+ If an XML document does not follow the W3C XML specification's definition of a well-formed document, it is considered "malformed." **If an XML document is malformed, the XML parser will detect a fatal error, it should stop execution, the document should not undergo any additional processing, and the application should display an error message.** A malformed document can include one or more of the followng problems: a missing ending tag, the order of elements into a nonsensical structure, introducing forbidden characters, and so on.

+### Handling malformed XML documents

-The recommendation to avoid these vulnerabilities are to use an XML processor that follows W3C specifications and does not take significant additional time to process malformed documents.
-In addition, use only well-formed documents and validate the contents of each element and attribute to process only valid values within predefined boundaries.
+**To deal with malformed documents, developers should use an XML processor that follows W3C specifications and does not take significant additional time to process malformed documents.** In addition, they should only use well-formed documents, validate the contents of each element, and process only valid values within predefined boundaries.

-### More Time Required
+#### Malformed XML documents require extra time

-A malformed document may affect the consumption of Central Processing Unit (CPU) resources.
-In certain scenarios, the amount of time required to process malformed documents may be greater than that required for well-formed documents.
+**A malformed document may affect the consumption of Central Processing Unit (CPU) resources.** In certain scenarios, the amount of time required to process malformed documents may be greater than that required for well-formed documents.
 When this happens, an attacker may exploit an asymmetric resource consumption attack to take advantage of the greater processing time to cause a Denial of Service (DoS).

-To analyze the likelihood of this attack, analyze the time taken by a regular XML document vs the time taken by a malformed version of that same document.
-Then, consider how an attacker could use this vulnerability in conjunction with an XML flood attack using multiple documents to amplify the effect.
+**To analyze the likelihood of this attack, analyze the time taken by a regular XML document vs the time taken by a malformed version of that same document.** Then, consider how an attacker could use this vulnerability in conjunction with an XML flood attack using multiple documents to amplify the effect.

 ### Applications Processing Malformed Data

-Certain XML parsers have the ability to recover malformed documents.
-They can be instructed to try their best to return a valid tree with all the content that they can manage to parse, regardless of the document's noncompliance with the specifications.
-Since there are no predefined rules for the recovery process, the approach and results may not always be the same.
-Using malformed documents might lead to unexpected issues related to data integrity.
+**Certain XML parsers have the ability to recover malformed documents.** They can be instructed to try their best to return a valid tree with all the content that they can manage to parse, regardless of the document's noncompliance with the specifications. **Since there are no predefined rules for the recovery process, the approach and results from these parsers may not always be the same.
+Using malformed documents might lead to unexpected issues related to data integrity.**

 The following two scenarios illustrate attack vectors a parser will analyze in recovery mode: